Clansy2729/Clansyyyy/README.md

-Just a guide
-LOL
-random
+just a site where im learning js